DataDog/documentation/content/en/cloud_cost_management/aws.md

 ### Container orchestrators

 Container cost allocation adds tags from the workloads incurring cost.
-This includes tags from Kubernetes pods and nodes and ECS tasks and containers.
+Examples include tags from Kubernetes pods and nodes and ECS tasks and containers.

-_Requires [container cost allocation][11], and applies only to shared.resources.allocated metrics._
+_Requires [container cost allocation][11], and applies only to `shared.resources.allocated` metrics._

 ### Tag pipelines